Erik Morales: Outside the ring

 Morales was trained and managed by his father José Morales and was promoted by Bob Arum and Top Rank.
 His brothers are Iván Morales and former WBO Super Flyweight Champion Diego Morales.
 Erik has four children.

 Erik Morales currently spends his time managing a $3.5 million budget running the parks and recreation department in Tijuana.
 Morales donates his salary back to the department to further help fund it.
 Morales was quoted as saying, "This is just a way for me to be able to thank the people who have been so good to me all my life."

 On May 30, 2015, Morales agreed to train former light welterweight champion Jessie Vargas for his then-upcoming fight with Timothy Bradley.
 Morales replaced world champion Roy Jones Jr. as the head trainer Vargas's corner.

+He has a total of 7 children.
+5 sons: Fernando, Angel, Luis, Erik II and Nicolas.
+And 2 daughters: Dea and Florencia.

 It was announced on December 1, 2021, that one of Morales' sons, 23-year-old Fernando, had died.
-Fernando's cause of death was not immediately known.
+Fernando's cause of death was heart attack.

 Political career

-In the 2018 general election Morales was elected to the Chamber of Deputies to represent Baja California's 7th district for the National Regeneration Movement (Morena) during the 64th session of Congress.
+In the 2018 general election, Morales was elected to the Chamber of Deputies to represent Baja California's 7th district for the National Regeneration Movement (Morena) during the 64th session of Congress.
 He served on the legislative body's committee on sports.